sevyharris/MonteCoffee/documentation/tutorials/coox.rst

      atoms = fcc111("Pt", a = a, size = (10,10,1))
      atoms.write('surface.traj')

 We also have written out the prepared surface as `.traj` file to see if it looks as intended.
 As next step we have to add a site for each surface atom.
-Although from density functional theory calculations we know that the oxygen preferably adsorbs on fcc sites and the CO on top sites, we assume here all sites to be equal but use the corresponding energies of the preferred sites.
+Although we know that the oxygen preferably adsorbs on fcc sites and the CO on top sites, we assume here all sites to be equal (coarse-graining) but use the corresponding energies of the preferred sites.

 .. code-block:: python